Wolfgang Van Halen: Awards and recognition

 Van Halen was nominated for a 2022 Grammy Award in the category of Best Rock Song for his song "Distance", from his album Mammoth WVH.
 He wrote the song when his father was dealing with complications from cancer. "[Eddie] cried when he first heard it.
 It was a really special moment that I'll never forget."
-Both "Distance" and his second single, "Don't Back Down", debuted at #1 on the Billboard's Mainstream Rock Airplay Chart.
+Both "Distance" and his second single, "Don't Back Down", reached #1 on the Billboard's Mainstream Rock Airplay Chart.
 The band is the first act to send its first two songs to No. 1 on the chart since The Glorious Sons in 2019.

 Musical style

-Van Halen started playing the bass as his father started asking if he wanted to play with him.
+Wolfgang started playing the bass as his father started asking if he wanted to play with him.
 Van Halen first viewed bass as "an easier version of guitar, but as soon as I started playing it I realized how wrong that was", but stated that his experience with a guitar made it easier for him to deal with the instrument.
 His style was described by Eddie as a "rhythm bassist, like I'm a rhythm guitarist and a bassist put together."
 When he began playing bass, his inspirations were Les Claypool of Primus and Justin Chancellor of Tool.
 He also enjoys Chris Wolstenholme of Muse, John Entwistle of The Who, Jack Bruce of Cream "and all of the classic players".

-Wolfgang's musical style mainly consists of the hard rock, alternative rock, and heavy metal genres.
+Wolfgang is primarily a hard rock, alternative rock, and heavy metal musician.
 However, he has also released a few pop songs under the Mammoth name, namely "Think It Over" and "Distance".